ihsanktmr/ihsanktmr/README.md

 <h2> Hello👋 this is Ihsan</h2>
-A Mobile Engineer who focused on building high-quality apps
+A mobile engineer who focuses on building high-quality apps
 <hr>